shabegger/phys-575-cirq-scec/README.md

 While this code does support arbitrary distance D, the built-in Cirq simulator was capable of running the circuit with no more than distance `D = 2` on my home computer, so this is what was used for testing and demonstration.

+Certainly, a viable quantum computer will require more than one logical qubit.
+Additional qubits can be added to a large lattice by making "holes" where a measurement qubit used to be[1].
+In this way, we add the additional degrees of freedom to support another logical qubit.

+Furthermore, we need to implement additional gates, such as Paulis or Hadamard, and at least one 2-qubit gate such that we can build a cNOT gate or otherwise fill out the requirements for a universal gate set.
+However, going beyond X and Z logical operations requires topological braiding, as discussed in class, which is beyond the scope of this project.
+In any case, we would not be able to test the implementation on a home PC with such paltry simulation capabilities.

 ## Demonstration

 The demonstration run by `main.py` is performed on a grid of qubits as the images below.
 The qubits are zero-index numbered starting from the top-left corner, leaving the boundary empty (as an indexing boundary condition simplification in the program).